Fuzzyzilla/fuzzpaint/fileschema.md

 | `ISFT`      | "fuzzpaint vX.X.X\0"      |
 | ...         |                           |

-### `fdoc`
+### `docv`
-Information about document layout, including it's position, size, resolution, background color, ect.
+Information about document viewport layouts, including positions, sizes, resolutions, background colors, ect. of viewports within the document.
 ### `grph`
 Contains zero or more blend nodes and their relationships, specifying how items are to be rendered and composited down into a single image.
 Corresponds with `fuzzpaint_vk::state::graph`.